- J.D., Georgetown University School of Law, 1995

 Thomas Watson is a Principal in the Los Angeles office of McKool Smith Hennigan.
 Mr. Watson’s primary expertise is in the trial and arbitration of complex civil cases with an emphasis on business litigation, energy litigation, securities litigation, bankruptcy litigation, patent litigation and the False Claims Act.
 He has represented a variety of Fortune 500 companies, investment firms and hedge funds, high tech companies, energy companies, and high net worth individuals.

-His relevant experience includes the successful defense of Sempra Generation following a four week jury trial in a case brought by the California Department of Water Resource claiming fraud and breach of contract involving a $6.6 billion long-term energy contract that the state signed as part of then Governor Davis’s response to the California energy crisis.
+His experience includes the successful defense of Sempra Generation following a four week jury trial in a case brought by the California Department of Water Resource claiming fraud and breach of contract involving a $6.6 billion long-term energy contract that the state signed as part of then Governor Davis’s response to the California energy crisis.
 Mr. Watson also successfully defended Sempra Energy in an arbitration brought by Occidental Energy Ventures Corp., in which Occidental claimed damages for breach of fiduciary duty relating to the joint development of a power plant.

 Mr. Watson is very active politically in the community and serves on a number of boards.
 He also speaks French, Czech and Ukrainian.

-- Obtained a multimillion dollar judgment plus post-confirmation interest in a dispute involving a “no call” provision under a bond indenture for Pacific Investment Management Company (“PIMCO”), Deutsche Asset Management, and Castlerigg Master Investments (Bankr.
+- Obtained a significant judgment plus post-confirmation interest in a dispute involving a “no call” provision under a bond indenture for Pacific Investment Management Company (“PIMCO”), Deutsche Asset Management, and Castlerigg Master Investments (Bankr.
 Ct., S.D.
 Miss.
 2010).
 Premier Entertainment Biloxi LLC (D/B/A Hard Rock Hotel & Casino Biloxi) v.
 U.S. Bank et al., 2010 Bankr.
 LEXIS 2994 (U.S. Bankr.
 Ct.
 S.D.
 Miss.
 2010).

 - Obtained a jury verdict in favor of Sempra Generation on all counts in a $6.6 billion case brought by the California Department of Water Resources following a four week jury trial (San Diego Superior Ct.
 2009).